Acylindrical hyperbolicity of cubical small-cancellation groups: Introduction

+The ``suitably bounded interaction'' hypothesis is made precise in Definition~\ref{defn:short_embeddable_asystolic}: $\tilde g$ must be \emph{asystolic}.
+Up to this point, we only require the uniform $C''(\frac{1}{144})$ condition.

+In Lemma~\ref{lem:acyl_regime}, we show that under either of the hypotheses in Theorem~\ref{thmi:main}, we can find an asystolic element.
+The remainder of the proof is essentially an application of results in~\cite{CapraceSageev:rank_rigidity} and~\cite{Hagen:boundary} characterising when $\mathcal L_0\neq\emptyset$.

-\begin{remi}[No proof by cubulation] Cubical small-cancellation theory is partly motivated by the fact that groups satisfying strong classical small-cancellation conditions act nicely on CAT(0) cube complexes~\cite[Theorem 1.2]{Wise:small_can_cube}.
-This generalizes in various ways to cubical presentations: if $\langle X\mid\{Y_i\}\rangle$ satisfies the \emph{generalized $B(6)$} condition, one can often cubulate the corresponding group; see, for instance,~\cite[Theorem 5.50]{Wise:QCH}.
+\begin{rem}[No proof by cubulation] Cubical small cancellation theory is partly motivated by the fact that groups satisfying strong classical small cancellation conditions act nicely on CAT(0) cube complexes~\cite[Theorem 1.2]{Wise:small_can_cube}.
+This generalizes in various ways to cubical presentations: if $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ satisfies the \emph{generalized $B(6)$} condition, one can often cubulate the corresponding group; see, for instance,~\cite[Corollary 5.45]{Wise:QCH}.

 It is tempting to try to prove Theorem~\ref{thmi:main} using this approach, together with the above-mentioned results about acylindrical hyperbolicity of groups acting on cube complexes.
 However, there are various problems with this approach.
-First, the cubulations one can obtain via the generalized $B(6)$ condition may not be nice enough to invoke the results from~\cite{CapraceSageev:rank_rigidity} needed to find rank-one elements in the absence of a product decomposition.
-Second, the generalized $B(6)$ condition requires each $Y_i$ to have a wallspace structure, compatible with the local isometry $Y_i\to X$, generalizing the wallspace structure on a circle in which each wall is a pair of antipodal points.
+For example, the generalized $B(6)$ condition requires each $Y_i$ to have a wallspace structure, compatible with the local isometry $Y_i\to X$, generalizing the wallspace structure on a circle in which each wall is a pair of antipodal points.
 (Compare with the \emph{lacunary walling} condition on graphical presentations from~\cite{ArzhantsevaOsajda}.)

-At the same time, no cubical $C'(\alpha)$ small-cancellation condition implies the generalized $B(6)$ condition, and indeed there are groups that are covered by Theorem~\ref{thmi:main} but which do not admit an action on a CAT(0) cube complex with no global fixed point.
-This can already be seen in the $1$--dimensional case: Proposition~7.1 of~\cite{OllivierWise} yields, for any $\alpha>0$, a graphical presentation $\langle X\mid Y\rangle$, where $X$ is a graph and $Y\to X$ an immersed graph, satisfying the graphical (hence $1$--dimensional cubical) $C'(\alpha)$ condition, with the additional property that the group thus presented has Kazhdan's property $(T)$, and thus cannot act fixed-point-freely on a CAT(0) cube complex~\cite{NibloRoller}. \end{remi}
+No cubical $C'(\alpha)$ small cancellation condition implies the generalized $B(6)$ condition, and indeed there are groups that are covered by Theorem~\ref{thmi:main} but which do not admit an action on a CAT(0) cube complex with no global fixed point.
+This can already be seen in the $1$--dimensional case: Proposition~7.1 of~\cite{OllivierWise} yields, for any $\alpha>0$, a graphical presentation $\langle X\mid Y\rangle$, where $X$ is a graph and $Y\to X$ an immersed graph, satisfying the graphical (hence $1$--dimensional cubical) $C'(\alpha)$ condition, with the additional property that the group thus presented has Kazhdan's property $(T)$, and therefore cannot act fixed point-freely on a CAT(0) cube complex~\cite{NibloRoller}. \end{rem}